brandonroberts/angular/aio/content/getting-started/index.md

 ### External communication with an output

-*JAF: Note that we don't use an Output in the shopping cart app, at least not in Part 1.
+*JAF: Note that we don't use an Output in the shopping cart app in Part 1.
 Should we shorten this introduction?
 Add functionality?*

 Look at the `editName` property to see how the component communicates externally.